zcash/halo2/book/src/user/experimental-features.md

 ## `Evaluator` and `evaluate_h`

 They are introduced to improve quotient computation speed and memory usage for circuit with complicated `Expression`.

+## Modular design (frontend-backend split)

+The halo2 implementation has been split into two separate parts: the frontend and the backend, following these definitions:
+- frontend: allows the user to specify the circuit logic and its satisfying witness.
+It must provide a way to translate this logic into a low level arithmetization format specified in the middleware module.
+- backend: the proving system implementation that receives the middleware circuit arithmetization and performs the following tasks:
+  - Generate the setup (proving and verifying keys)
+  - Generate a proof (with witness as input)
+  - Verify a proof

+A note on naming: "halo2" can mean different things:
+- halo2 proof system, the protocol
+- halo2 proof system implementation, the backend
+- halo2 circuit library, the frontend (includes the halo2 circuit API, the layouter, the selector to fixed column transformation, etc.)
+- halo2 full-stack, the proof system full stack (the combination of the backend and frontend)

+Currently the backend implements the "original" halo2 proof system extended with the features discussed in this document.
+Nevertheless, the public interface that the backend uses is generic for plonkish arithmetization.
+This allows for alternative frontend implementations as well as alternative plonkish proof system implementations.
+The middleware contains the type definitions used to connect the frontend and backend.

+Summary of crates:
+- `halo2_frontend`: library used to define circuits and calculate their witness.
+- `halo2_backend`: implementation of the halo2 proof system (the protocol).
+- `halo2_middleware`: type definitions used to interface the backend with the frontend.
+- `halo2_proofs`: legacy API built by re-exporting from the frontend and backend as well as function wrappers.